 A registrar works in an archive or museum and is responsible for taking care of the artwork by developing, administering, and implementing a storage and conservation policy.
-The preservation and storage of artwork requires extensive diligence – temperature, cataloging, packing and shipping, insurance policies and risk management all fall within the purview of a registrar’s responsibilities.
+The preservation and storage of artwork require extensive diligence – temperature, cataloging, packing and shipping, insurance policies, and risk management all fall within the purview of a registrar’s responsibilities.
 They create records management systems while balancing access to works for the curator as they shift their exhibition schedules.
 For example, a registrar would oversee a museum’s permanent collection, making sure that the curator has access to anything they might like to use for a particular exhibit.
 They’d also manage the flow of traveling exhibitions, ensuring that each work is properly received and handled.

-Most museums require registrars to hold advanced degrees in art history or conservation, since it requires a complex understanding of the intricacies of artworks and a museum’s code of ethics.
-Smaller and mid-sized institutions may combine the role of registrar with that of collections manager, while large institutions often have multiple registrars, each overseeing a different curatorial department.
+Most museums require registrars to hold advanced degrees in art history or conservation since it requires a complex understanding of the intricacies of artworks and a museum’s code of ethics.
+Smaller and mid-sized institutions may combine the role of the registrar with that of collections manager, while large institutions often have multiple registrars, each overseeing a different curatorial department.

 Art Restorer or Conservator

-For an art major interested in pairing their knowledge of the arts with a more scientific approach, art conservationists and restorers delve into the history or art and culture.
-These professionals bring an artwork back to its former glory by enhancing its appearance, cleaning paintings, re-plastering nicks and blemishes on frescoes and sculptures and even improving old film to become more visible.
+For an art major interested in pairing their knowledge of the arts with a more scientific approach, art conservationists and restorers delve into the history of art and culture.
+These professionals bring artwork back to its former glory by enhancing its appearance, cleaning paintings, re-plastering nicks and blemishes on frescoes and sculptures and even improving old film to become more visible.
 The overall goal of a restorer is to bring a piece back to and beyond its original quality.
 Between restorers and conservators, the difference is subtle: the restoration artist improves the quality of the artwork, while the art conservator focuses on making sure that the restoration work can be reversed.
 Both roles require study in not only art and art history but also chemistry and anthropology to be able to understand and handle the artwork in the safest way possible.
-As a restoration or conservation artist, the passion for the safety, upkeep, and detail of the art is a large part of the job, so if you’re searching for highly technical art related jobs, you may want to consider polishing your science-related skill sets.
+As a restoration or conservation artist, the passion for the safety, upkeep, and detail of the art is a large part of the job, so if you’re searching for highly technical art-related jobs, you may want to consider polishing your science-related skill sets.

-Art handlers work with museums, galleries and private collectors to move, hang and otherwise situate artworks.
+Art handlers work with museums, galleries, and private collectors to move, hang, and otherwise situate artworks.
 Oftentimes, art handlers are responsible for putting together critical aspects of an exhibition, which frequently includes a significant role in the actual creation of the artwork under the artist’s direction.
 For example, an art handler might set up a sculpture with multiple parts that can’t be transported as a single piece.
 While it’s helpful to have an art background for this role, it’s not necessary.
 Simply understanding how to ship, carry, hang, and care for art is often enough.
 To that end, educational requirements are limited.
-What’s more important for an art handler is to possess attention to detail, agility and of course, strength.
+What’s more important for an art handler is to possess attention to detail, agility, and of course, strength.
 Museums and galleries are constantly on the lookout for more art handlers, who often work on a contract, part-time basis.
 If you’re thinking about taking an active role in the arts industry, this is a good place to start.

 Some art handlers turn their experience with museum gigs into successful businesses.
-Many cater to private collectors to manage artwork within their homes, galleries and businesses.
+Many cater to private collectors to manage artwork within their homes, galleries, and businesses.
 They often cater to high-end hotels and condo residences, as well.

 More and more, artists are seeking representatives independent of their gallery relationships.
 As the art world continues to evolve thanks to social media, artists are being commissioned for non-traditional gigs, such as fashion collaborations, performance installations (think artist Jen Stark’s fabulous Technicolor set during Miley Cyrus’s MTV VMA’s performance in 2015) or magazine covers.
 Since artists can now make money outside of just selling their art, they often hire agents to help them land these types of contracts.
-Agents also help artists land traditional gigs, particularly photographers – with an agent, you’ll have a middleman to help you manage any magazine or editorial projects they can swing your way, while also keeping a look out for commercial work.
+Agents also help artists land traditional gigs, particularly photographers – with an agent, you’ll have a middleman to help you manage any magazine or editorial projects they can swing your way, while also keeping a lookout for commercial work.

 While having an arts background is certainly valuable, it’s even more necessary to have marketing experience, since your job is to land contracts for artists.
 Being an artist agent means you will need to be well connected among a lot of different groups – magazines, collectors, event planners, interior designers, anyone that may want to use an artist in some capacity.

-Reliant on effective communication and visual appeal, graphic designers immerse themselves in digital media by creating advertisements, brochures and other marketing materials for companies and small businesses.
+Reliant on effective communication and visual appeal, graphic designers immerse themselves in digital media by creating advertisements, brochures, and other marketing materials for companies and small businesses.
 The fundamentals of graphic design are, of course, graphic art and website design.
 The likelihood of landing a job in this field increases after earning a bachelor’s degree, as well as with a well-rounded portfolio.
 Unlike artists, graphic designers don’t produce art for the sake of it; instead, their goal is to put across a message to elicit a response through their work.
 This can often be seen in making logos or selecting color schemes for clients.
 Graphic designers tend to focus on a particular digital field, like typography, desktop publishing, web design, and logos.
 Even though graphic design may not incorporate traditional art skills, the technique and mindset behind it can be acquired through an art degree.

 The process of becoming an interior designer is structured and formalized, and therefore represents a very alternative career track for an art major.
-Interior designers create indoor spaces suited to their client’s request or to its intended purpose – whether it be a bedroom, a play area or an office space.
+Interior designers create indoor spaces suited to their client’s request or to its intended purpose – whether it be a bedroom, a play area, or an office space.
 Some designers specialize in specific areas or styles, like restaurants, or a phase in interior design.
-The path to becoming an interior designer requires a formal education, as well as business and marketing skills on top of the individual’s love for design and creativity.
-Most interior designers need to hold at least a bachelor’s degree and have an experience in courses like drawing and computer-aided design.
+The path to becoming an interior designer requires formal education, as well as business and marketing skills on top of the individual’s love for design and creativity.
+Most interior designers need to hold at least a bachelor’s degree and have experience in courses like drawing and computer-aided design.
 On top of the technical skills of an interior designer, being able to listen well and communicate is also important.
 Interior designers must be able to understand their client’s requests and translate them into art before building that vision into a living space.
-If you’re in search of art related jobs that allow you to apply your artistic eye to practical, everyday spaces, then consider focusing your arts education on interior design.
+If you’re in search of art-related jobs that allow you to apply your artistic eye to practical, everyday spaces, then consider focusing your arts education on interior design.